vobolgus/AutoSendBot/README.md

-# Telegram Message Scheduler Bot
+# Telegram Auto Sender Bot

-This repository contains a Telegram bot that automatically sends a predefined message to a specified channel every day at scheduled times.
+This repository contains an interactive Telegram bot that allows users to schedule messages to be sent automatically to groups where the bot is a member.

 ## Repository Structure

 ```
 .
-├── .idx
-│   └── dev.nix
 ├── Dockerfile
-├── LICENSE
+├── .dockerignore
 ├── railway.toml
 ├── requirements.txt
 ├── src